Ume Tange: Early life and education

-Ume Tange was the sixth child of seven in a prosperous family in Kagoshima, southern Japan, born on March 17, 1873.
+Ume Tange was the sixth child of seven siblings in a prosperous family in Kagoshima, southern Japan.
+She was born on March 17, 1873.
 While playing with one of her sisters, Tange was injured when she fell on a chopstick, losing the sight in one eye.

 Tange began her career as a primary school teacher.
 In 1901, when she was 28, Tange began studying home economics at a women's college, Japan Women's University.
 After graduating, she worked as an assistant there, and became the first woman to pass the secondary teacher examination in chemistry.

 In 1913, she was one of the first three women admitted to university study in Japan, when she began studies at Tohoku Imperial University along with chemist Chika Kuroda and mathematician Raku Makita, despite controversy.

 Scientific career

 Tange studied Japan's persimmon tannin while at Tohoku Imperial University.
 After graduating, at 45 years of age, Tange went to the US to study, spending about 10 years there, including time at Stanford University and Columbia University.
 Her studies there were sponsored by the Japanese Ministry of Education and Home Ministry.
 At Johns Hopkins, she was awarded a PhD in 1927, with a thesis entitled The preparation and properties of the alophanates of certain sterols.
 Results of this work were published with Elmer McCollum in the Journal of Biological Chemistry in 1928.

-Tange returned to Japan and taught at Japan Women's University, and in 1930 began studies of vitamin B2 at the RIKEN Institute of Physical and Chemical Research.
+Tange returned to Japan and taught at Japan Women's University and in 1930 began studies of the vitamin B2 at the RIKEN Institute of Physical and Chemical Research.
 This work led to her second doctorate, in agriculture, from Tokyo Imperial University in 1940.

 Tange published multiple scientific papers in the 1930s, including studies on dietary deficiencies in rats on fat-free diets, vitamin B2 deficiencies in rats, and the effects of fatty acids on nutrition.